Catamaran: Etymology

 The word "catamaran" is derived from the Tamil word, kattumaram (கட்டுமரம்), which means "logs bound together" and is a type of single-hulled raft made of three to seven tree trunks lashed together.
-The term has evolved in English usage to refer to double-hulled vessels.
+The term has evolved in English usage to refer to unrelated twin-hulled vessels.

-Development in Oceania and Asia
+Development in Austronesia

 Catamaran-type vessels were an early technology of the Austronesian peoples.
 Early researchers like Heine-Geldern (1932) and Hornell (1943) once believed that catamarans evolved from outrigger canoes, but modern authors specializing in Austronesian cultures like Doran (1981) and Mahdi (1988) now believe it to be the opposite.

 Two canoes bound together developed directly from minimal raft technologies of two logs tied together.
-Over time, the double-hulled canoe form developed into the asymmetric double canoe, where one hull is smaller than the other.
+Over time, the twin-hulled canoe form developed into the asymmetric double canoe, where one hull is smaller than the other.
 Eventually the smaller hull became the prototype outrigger, giving way to the single outrigger canoe, then to the reversible single outrigger canoe.
 Finally, the single outrigger types developed into the double outrigger canoe (or trimarans).

 This would also explain why older Austronesian populations in Island Southeast Asia tend to favor double outrigger canoes, as it keeps the boats stable when tacking.
 But they still have small regions where catamarans and single-outrigger canoes are still used.
-In contrast, more distant outlying descendant populations in Oceania, Madagascar, and the Comoros, retained the double-hull and the single outrigger canoe types, but the technology for double outriggers never reached them (although it exists in western Melanesia).
+In contrast, more distant outlying descendant populations in Oceania, Madagascar, and the Comoros, retained the twin-hull and the single outrigger canoe types, but the technology for double outriggers never reached them (although it exists in western Melanesia).
 To deal with the problem of the instability of the boat when the outrigger faces leeward when tacking, they instead developed the shunting technique in sailing, in conjunction with reversible single-outriggers.

 Despite their being the more "primitive form" of outrigger canoes, they were nonetheless effective, allowing seafaring Polynesians to voyage to distant Pacific islands.